fabriziomanca/phpUpload/README.md

 # Php Upload Manager

-The Repo: [Php Upload Repository][repolink]

-Manage your upload as easiest as possible!
+Manage your uploads as easiest as possible!

 ## Installation
 <br/>